Luis Argudo

-Luis Alejandro Argudo (born December 13, 1995) is an American soccer player who plays as a midfielder.
+Luis Alejandro Argudo (born December 13, 1995) is an American soccer player who plays as a midfielder for the New York Pancyprian-Freedoms.
 He previously appeared at the semi-professional level for Carolina Dynamo, played professionally with Columbus Crew SC, Inter Miami, Norrby IF, and Pittsburgh Riverhounds, and spent time on loan with Hartford Athletic.

 Argudo was born in New York City and attended Francis Lewis High School in Queens.
 He played two collegiate seasons at Elon University before transferring and playing his final two seasons at Wake Forest University, finishing as national runner-up with the Demon Deacons in 2016.
 He also appeared during the collegiate off-season with Carolina Dynamo.
 Columbus Crew SC drafted Argudo in the third round of the 2018 MLS SuperDraft; he eventually signed for the club almost two months later.
 After two seasons with the Crew, including his first professional goal, Argudo was selected by Inter Miami in the 2019 MLS Expansion Draft.
 He made just one appearance for Miami, then moved overseas the following year to join Swedish club Norrby IF.
 A native of the United States, Argudo is also eligible to play for the Colombian or Ecuadorian national teams through his parental heritage.

 Early life

-Born in New York City, Argudo attended Francis Lewis High School in Fresh Meadows, Queens.
+Born in Queens, Argudo attended Francis Lewis High School in Fresh Meadows.
 He was a four-year varsity soccer player for the Patriots, finishing his prep career with 13 goals and 20 assists.
 At club level, he played for Albertson SC under Paul Riley.
 He also played for New York Ecuador in the NYC Futsal League.

 Argudo was set to play college soccer at St. John's out of high school, but did not qualify academically.
 After taking classes at a community college for a semester, he instead committed to Elon, one of five members of the last recruiting class for head coach Darren Powell before his resignation.